-3.0 ANALYSIS OF PROJECT EFFECTS The cultural resources study of the project consisted of an institutional records search, an intensive cultural resource survey of the entire 58.34-acre project, and the preparation of this technical report.
-This study was conducted in conformance with City of Menifee environmental guidelines, Section 21083.2 of the California Public Resources Code, and CEQA.
+3.0 ANALYSIS OF PROJECT EFFECTS

+The cultural resources study of the project consisted of an institutional records search, an intensive cultural resource survey of the entire 10.07-acre project, and the preparation of this technical report.
+This study was conducted in conformance with City of Hemet environmental guidelines, Section 21083.2 of the California PRC, and CEQA.
 Statutory requirements of CEQA (Section 15064.5) were followed for the identification and evaluation of resources.
-Specific definitions for archaeological resource type(s) used in this report are those established by the State Historic Preservation Office (SHPO 1995) and the City of Menifee Municipal Code.
-3.1 Survey Methods The survey methodology employed during the current investigation followed standard archaeological field procedures and was sufficient to accomplish a thorough assessment of the project.
+Specific definitions for archaeological resource type(s) used in this report are those established by the State Historic Preservation Office (SHPO 1995) and the City of Hemet Municipal Code.

+3.1 Survey Methods

+The survey methodology employed during the current investigation followed standard archaeological field procedures and was sufficient to accomplish a thorough assessment of the project.
 The field methodology employed for the project included walking evenly spaced survey transects set approximately 10 meters apart while visually inspecting the ground surface.
-The survey process included searching rodent spoil piles and patches of turned soil, which were closely inspected for evidence of archaeological materials.
+All potentially sensitive areas where cultural resources might be located were closely inspected.
 Photographs documenting survey areas and overall survey conditions were taken frequently.

-3.2 Results of the Field Survey The cultural resources survey took place on July 10, 2023.
-The survey was directed by Principal Investigator Brian F. Smith and Director of Field Operations Clarence Hoff.
-The survey of the property was an intensive survey consisting of a series of parallel transects spaced at approximately 10-meter intervals, which covered the entirety of the project.
-The entire property was accessible with good ground visibility throughout the property.
-Occasionally the ground surface was obscured by grasses and non-native weeds.
-The property is currently used for agriculture, and a recent harvest of wheat or alfalfa contributed to the good visibility (Plates 3.2-1 to 3.2-3).
-According to aerial imagery, the property has been largely disturbed by agricultural use since the 1960s and no structures were ever built on the property.
-A concrete culvert and drainage system visible in the area are off-property to the east.
-The pedestrian survey did not result in the identification of any prehistoric or historic cultural resources.
+3.2 Results of the Field Survey

+The cultural resources survey covered all areas of the project and took place on August 25, 2023.
+The survey was directed by Principal Investigator Brian F. Smith with the assistance of Field Archaeologist David Grabski.
+The entire property was accessible with good ground visibility (approximately 75.00 percent) that was hindered by some grasses and recently harvested grain, some of which had recently been burned (Plates 3.2-1 to 3.2-4).
+Aerial photographs indicate that the entire property has been disced and cultivated for agricultural purposes since at least the 1960s.
+The survey did not result in the identification of any prehistoric or historic resources within the subject property.
+Aerial photographs and historic maps indicate that the property has never been developed or utilized previously as anything other than an agricultural field.

-Plate 3.2-1: Overview of the project from the northwest corner, facing southeast.
+Plate 3.2-1: Overview from the southeast corner of the property, facing east.

-Plate 3.2-2: Overview of the project from the southeast corner, facing northwest.
+Plate 3.2-2: Overview from the northeast corner of the property, facing south.

-Plate 3.2-3: Overview of the project from the east boundary, facing west.
+Plate 3.2-3: Overview of the burned portion of the property in the northwest corner, facing west.